Abhinavsetia/micro_vascular_vision/README.md

-# VasculatureVision Project
+# micro_vascular_vision Project

-Welcome to the VasculatureVision project repository!
+Welcome to the micro_vascular_vision project repository!
 This repository contains code files for our microvasculature segmentation project, aimed at automating the analysis of microvascular structures in histology images from healthy human kidney tissue slides.

 ## Project Overview

-The goal of VasculatureVision is to create a robust and accurate model for segmenting microvascular structures, including capillaries, arterioles, and venules, in 2D PAS-stained histology images.
+The goal of micro_vascular_vision is to create a robust and accurate model for segmenting microvascular structures, including capillaries, arterioles, and venules, in 2D PAS-stained histology images.
 By automating this process, we aim to enhance researchers' understanding of how blood vessels are arranged in human tissues, contributing to the development of a Vascular Common Coordinate Framework (VCCF) and a Human Reference Atlas (HRA).

 ## Repository Structure